 Normally, a can of tuna contains at least 5 ounces of fish meat, which should give you around 50% of the total RDA for protein in your diet.

 Consuming at least 2 ounces of tuna meat will supply about 6% of the RDA for vitamin D and vitamin B6, 15% for vitamin B12, and 4% for iron.

-Vitamin D is important to the functioning of your immune system.
+Vitamin D is important for your immune system to function.
 Meanwhile, the B-vitamins and iron help keep cellular function optimal by releasing and transporting energy from cell to cell.